jonahbeckford/dk/docs/SPECIFICATION.md

 There is a special edge case for the build system in install mode: the build system in install mode will set the directory separator to `\` on Windows and `/` on Unix.
 This allows installation to canonicalized UNC paths for Windows like the remote file `\\Server2\Share\Test\Foo.txt` or [long-path capable](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry) `\\?\C:\Test\Foo.txt`.

+#### ${.exe.execution}

+The executable suffix for the [execution platform](https://bazel.build/extending/platforms).

+On a Windows execution platform it is `.exe`; otherwise it is empty.

-#### ${.exe}
+#### ${.exe.target}

-The executable suffix.
-Except for one edge case (below), it is always `.exe` even on Unix.
-This:
+The executable suffix for the [target platform](https://bazel.build/extending/platforms).

+When the build system is running in "install" mode, the executable suffix will be:

+- `.exe` on Windows
+- `` on Unix

+When the build system is running normally, the executable suffix will be `.exe` even on Unix.
+This behavior:

 - reduces the need for seperate `.precommands` for Windows and Unix, and separate `.function.args`
 - is a performance and space optimization since a common executable suffix increases the chances that non-ABI specific artifacts share the same hash across Windows and Unix.

-There is a special edge case for the build system in install mode: the build system in install mode will set the executable suffix to `.exe` on Windows and `` on Unix.

 #### ${HOME}